Sunny Fischer

 Membership Type:

 In the past, Sunny was a founding executive director of The Sophia Fund, one of the first private women’s foundations in the country, and was the co-founder of the Chicago Foundation for Women.
 She has worked on issues in domestic violence and sexual assault for more than 20 years, helping to found a shelter, a service for Jewish battered women, and co-authoring a study on ‘Police Response to Battered Women’s Complaints.’
-She is past chair and continues to serve on the board the national Family Violence Prevention Fund and has served on the Leadership Committee of Rape Victims Advocates and the Advisory Committee of Chicago Project for Violence Prevention in Chicago.
-She has served on panels and as a speaker on issues of violence against women at many conferences, symposia, and meetings.
+She is past chair and continues to serve on the board the national Futures Without Violence and has served on the Leadership Committee of Rape Victims Advocates and the Advisory Committee of Chicago Project for Violence Prevention in Chicago.

 Born in New York City, Sunny was educated at Hunter College of the City University of New York.
 Her Master’s degree is from the University of Chicago’s School of Social Services Administration.